Comment on page

 This refers to assigned metadata for any selected Learner Group.
 These labels do not create hierarchical associations or relationships with other objects or data in the system.
 Group Name, Default Instructor(s), and Default Location are examples of this along with Default Virtual Learning Link and whether or not learners within the learner Group require accommodation.
 Defaults are only applied in the case of Offering(s) created using "Small Groups" option upon Offering creation.

 A Session for a Course without a specific location or time of occurrence.
 Independent Learning Units are comprised of Learning Materials, an expected number of educational hours or duration for the learner to complete the content, and a due-by date.
-These are also referred to as Independent Learning Units or ILM's.
+These are also referred to as Independent Learning Modules or ILM's.
 These are asynchronous learning activities performed by the Learner at their time of choosing before ether a specified Due Date or another upcoming Event.

 The record of an individual who can be assigned to an object within the system.
 Learners are the user records for people who become enrolled in curricular activities.
 Educators are basically everybody else in that they are the people who create, manage, and deliver the curriculum.
 They could be faculty, staff, or executive leadership.

 Digital assets (such as files) and information (such as citations and web links) which may be associated with curricular objects.